-Variable and floating rate demand notes of corporations are redeemable upon a specified period of notice.
-These obligations include master demand notes that permit investment of fluctuating amounts at varying interest rates under direct arrangements with the issuer of the instrument.
+Variable and floating rate demand notes of corporations are redeemable upon a specified period of notice, typically not to exceed seven days.
+These obligations include master demand notes, including variable amount master demand notes, which permit investment of fluctuating amounts at varying interest rates under direct arrangements with the issuer of the instrument.
 The issuer of these obligations often has the right, after a given period, to prepay the outstanding principal amount of the obligations upon a specified number of days' notice.
+As variable amount master demand notes are unsecured, issuers typically must meet certain quality criteria.